 Mercer-Williams House Museum

-Our tour of this home may have been my favorite thing we did in Savannah.
-Construction of this more than 150-year old house began in 1860.
+Our tour of this home may have been my favorite thing in Savannah.
+Construction of this more than 150-year-old house began in 1860.
 After a delay caused by the Civil War, it was finished in 1868.

 Even though this house bears his name and was built for General Hugh W. Mercer, he sold it before it was finished and never lived there.
 I was told historic homes in Savannah are named after the original owner and the most prominent family that owned them.
 The most notable family that lived in this home was, of course, Jim Williams.

-Mr. Williams was a famously known antique dealer in Savannah but is better known as the subject of the well-known non-fiction novel Midnight in the Garden of Good and Evil written by John Berendt.
+Mr. Williams was a famous antique dealer in Savannah but is better known as the subject of John Berendt’s well-known nonfiction novel Midnight in the Garden of Good and Evil.

-The house is now owned by Jim Williams’s family, who still live upstairs in the home.
-For this reason, we were not permitted to take any photos of the house’s interior or exterior gardens.
-This was somewhat disappointing but understandable.
+The house is now owned by Jim Williams’s family, who still live upstairs.
+For this reason, we were not permitted to take photos of the house’s interior or exterior gardens, which was somewhat disappointing but understandable.

-The movie was actually filmed in this house, and today it looked very similar in many of the movie scenes.
-The home contains a tremendous number of antiques and unusual objects from around the world.
+The movie was filmed in this house, and today, it looks very similar in many movie scenes.
+The home contains many antiques and unusual objects from around the world.
 It was a charming home to take a little peek into.

 Pinkie Masters Bar